Antique Brass Meat Jack

 $95

-Posted 11 months ago in Bath, PA
+Posted almost 2 years ago in Bath, PA

 Condition: Used (normal wear)